-It is therefore recommended that Council adopts the Corporate Business Plan 2017-18 to 2021-22 as shown in Attachment 1 to this Report.
+It is therefore recommended that Council adopts the Corporate Business Plan 2017-18 to 2021-22 as shown in Attachment 1 to Report CJ132-08/17.

 All local governments are required to produce a plan for the future under section 5.56(1) of the Local Government Act 1995.
 The minimum requirement to meet the intent of the plan for the future is the development of a Strategic Community Plan and a Corporate Business Plan.